Sea-Grapes/sveltemd/examples/docs/src/routes/docs/(Reference)/how-it-works/+page.md

 ## Details

 The preprocess phase works by using some tricks.
-Unfortunately, the svelte `parse` function by itself is not enough to distinguish between svelte and markdown; this is because it will interpret everything using svelte's specific syntax.

-For example, if you had a markdown code block containing svelte code, svelte wouldn't know that this is supposed to be treated as text.
-Instead, we can find anything that should be hidden from svelte and temporarily replace it with a placeholder until the markdown step.
+Unfortunately, the svelte `parse` function by itself is not enough to distinguish between svelte and markdown; this is because it will interpret everything using svelte's specific syntax, and will break on "illegal" content.
+Therefore, we can find anything that should be hidden from svelte and temporarily replace it with a placeholder until the markdown step.

-The builtin preprocess uses `hast` and `mdast` to identify things that should be escaped.
+The builtin preprocess uses `hast-util-from-html` and `mdast-util-from-markdown` as a lightweight-ish way to identify things that should be escaped.

+1. First, `hast-util-from-html` parses your raw content into an html AST.
+Any `<` symbols leftover in text are thus not valid html

+<